KeitIG/frontlab/README.md

 #### Selector
 Selector is a simple demo to select items in a page.
     * Click and drag your mouse to select items
-    * Use ctrl/⌘ + click to select/unselect an item
+    * Use ctrl/⌘ + click to add/remove an item from selection